MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-elastic-search-to-azure-data-explorer.md

 After you have met the prerequisites, you're ready to discover the topology of your environment and assess the feasibility of your [Azure cloud migration](https://azure.microsoft.com/migration).

-### Create target schema in your cluster
+### Create target schema in your Azure Data Explorer cluster

-To properly ingest and structure the data for querying and analysis, you need to create a table schema and a mapping in your cluster.
+To properly ingest and structure the data for querying and analysis, you need to create a table schema and a mapping in your Azure Data Explorer cluster.

 The schema of the table and the data being migrated should match.
 The ingestion mapping is important to establish the mapping of the source columns in ELK to the target columns in your table.